ginettelafit/PowerAnalysisESM/README.md

 ## Shiny app to perform power analysis to select the number of participants in ESM studies

-Download and run the shiny app:
+Users can download the app and run locally on their computer by executing the following commands in R or Rstudio.

 ```
 library(htmltools)